Our distresses, and sufferings are due to our defiled minds. As one purifies one’s mind, one starts experiencing Nibbāna.

 - This “burning” is worse in the lowest four realms or the “apāyā.”
 Thus one needs to understand the first Noble Truth about suffering, to realize the value of Nibbāna.
 There are several posts at various levels on the real, deeper meaning of what the Buddha meant by “suffering in this world of 31 realms”.

 - Our sufferings are masked by the apparent sensory pleasures, which do not last.
-A Sōtapanna understands suffering better than a normal person, and as one gets to the higher stages of Nibbāna, one will be able to see the meaning of the First Noble Truth even more clearly.
+A Sōtapanna understands suffering better than an average person, and as one gets to the higher stages of Nibbāna, one will be able to see the meaning of the First Noble Truth even more clearly.

 - Killing, stealing, lying (and gossiping, slandering, verbally abusing), engaging in sexual misconduct, and being intoxicated (not just with alcohol or drugs, but also with wealth, power, etc.) are the first to be considered.